 Monitoring and Review

-The Trust Investment Committee meets, at a minimum, quarterly throughout the year.
+The Trust Investment Committee and the Investment Consultants, Aon, meet quarterly throughout the year.
 The agendas of these meetings address the following key areas: governance review; IPS review; quarterly performance review; compliance review; annual reviews with investment managers; performance review with third party measuring services; and spending policy review.
 Investment managers present to the Committee as part of the annual review process.
-On top of this, quarterly phone interviews with these managers are performed by the Investment Consultant, who then reports back to the Committee.
-A sub-committee of the Trust Investment Committee also meets periodically throughout the year to work on a variety of projects in order to actively move forward on agenda items of the Committee.
+A ‘sub-committee’ of the Trust Investment Committee also meets periodically throughout the year to work on a variety of projects in order to actively move forward on agenda items of the Committee.

 Investment Policy - The Specific Trusts

 The Specific Trusts are earmarked for funds received which will be expended over the short term (< 1 year) such as for major building projects or for funds in support of emergency student loans, where the fund balance is supported all or in part by a receivable and not cash.
 They include trust funds which may be endowments but which cannot be pooled for investment purposes because of restrictive conditions imposed by the original donor.
 They may include gifts received in kind such as real estate which may be held, subject to the approval of the Vice-President (Administration) on the advice of the University’s Gift Acceptance Committee.
 They may also include gifts of interest bearing securities which are being held to maturity, if the interest rate is favorable given current market conditions or the donor has requested that it be held to maturity.